ShipEngine/connect-website/reference/transaction.md

   The transaction object provides important information about a method invocation.
 It also allows you to pass session state between methods, which is especially important for authentication credentials.

 documentation: |
-  Every method in a [ShipEngine Integration Platform](./../index.md) application receives a transaction object as the first parameter.
+  Every method in a [ShipEngine Connect](./../index.md) application receives a transaction object as the first parameter.
 This object contains useful information about the method invocation, such as a unique `transactionID`, whether the call is a test (aka [sandbox](./../sandbox.md)) call, and session state such as authentication credentials.

 fields: